 The Indonesia Snapper and Grouper Supply Chain Roundtable provides a platform since 2015 for seafood suppliers in destination markets to discuss matters of common interest and identify fisheries where improvements are required.
 The roundtable acts to catalyze, monitor progress, and support the successful implementation of fishery improvement projects (FIPs), especially in small scale fisheries, and discuss future partnership and cooperation opportunities for improvements of snapper and grouper fisheries, incl. traceability and quality beside sustainability, at national level.

-The roundtable focuses on both industrial and small-scale snapper/grouper fisheries in Indonesia.
+The SR focuses on both industrial and small-scale snapper and grouper fisheries in Indonesia.

 The following FIPs are supported and monitored:

 - Indonesia North Java Sea snapper and grouper - handline and dropline

 - Indonesia Aru and Arafura demersal fish - longline

 - Indonesia Makassar Strait snapper and grouper - longline and dropline